 c.
 Changes.
 We may change this Policy at any time.
 When we do so, we will post the updated Policy on this page and, if the changes are material, inform existing users through email or the Services.

 d.
 Children.
 The Services are not directed to children.
 However, children who are invited to use the Services by a parent or guardian (under a family plan or equivalent) may do so.
-If you become aware that a child (based on the jurisdiction where the child lives, which in the United States means someone under the age of 13) has provided us with Personal Data without parental consent, contact us our
+If you become aware that a child (based on the jurisdiction where the child lives, which in the United States means someone under the age of 13) has provided us with Personal Data without parental consent, contact our

 ii.
 Must Read Sections: Please carefully review the sections entitled “Data Security and International Transfer” and “Your Rights Regarding Personal Data.”

 b.
-(CALIFORNIA USERS).
+(CALIFORNIA AND NEVADA USERS).

 i.
 Sale of Personal Data.
 You may opt out of all sales of your Personal Data on the

 .
-However, the CCPA’s definition of “sale” is very broad, and may include situations where browsing data is sent to referral advertisers (when you click on an ad that sends you to Dashlane, we send a hashed identifier to the referring site so they can receive credit for the referral).
+However, the CCPA’s definition of “sale” is very broad, and may include situations like when browsing data is sent to referral advertisers (when you click on an ad that sends you to Dashlane, we send a hashed identifier to the referring site so they can receive credit for the referral).
 While we only send what is needed to properly record the referral, the fact that you clicked on the link and visited Dashlane may be added to your profile by the ad publisher.
 This is all done on the Site with “Publisher Cookies” (as defined in our

-We get data that you provide (such as when you create an Account or pay for a Subscription), that others provide (when you are invited to use Dashlane by your employer) or that we obtain automatically from the Apps or through cookies.
-Personal Data we collect includes your email (used to create an Account) and (for paid Accounts) certain billing information, although complete payment information is only stored by our payment processors.
+We get data that you provide (such as when you create an Account or pay for a Subscription), that others provide (when you are invited to use Dashlane by your employer), that we obtain automatically from the Apps or through cookies, and from third parties.
+Personal Data we collect includes your email (used to create an Account) and (for Subscriptions) certain billing information, although complete payment information is only stored by our payment processors.